abhi-zx/abhi-zx/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=abhi-zx)

-My name is Abhishek and I"m a Software Engineer who is passionate about building tech, teaching and learning new technologies
+**I"m Abhishek** a Software Engineer who is passionate about building tech, teaching and learning new technologies

 - 🔭 I’m currently working on React